Rezy-Dev/Rezy-Dev.github.io/content/posts/HackTheBox/Blurry/index.md

     (root) NOPASSWD: /usr/bin/evaluate_model /models/*.pth
 ```

-This bash script searches for files that ends with .pth inside /models directory, and it removes malicious content in it and then runs it. and i checkd that we have write access to models directory.
+This Bash script searches for files that end with `.pth` in the `/models` directory, removes any malicious content, and then executes them.
+I also checked that we have write access to the models directory.

-I will now open a netcat session on my kali on port 6969.
-Then I removed the `evaluate_model.py` script at /models directory.
+I will now open a Netcat session on my Kali machine on port 6969.
+Then, I removed the `evaluate_model.py` script from the `/models` directory.

 ```
 jippity@blurry:~$ cd /models